 We can see in the above image that all the dominoes appear in focus when shot with a 70mm focal length lens at f/22.

 In the above image, with the 70mm lens stopped down to f/4, we have a shallow depth of field and the further a domino is from the focus distance the more blurred it appears

 Sensor size does affect the depth of field in your image.

-If you have a full sensor camera and a crop sensor camera (APS-C camera with a smaller sensor) and take a shot on each using the same lens at the same aperture setting and at the same distance to the subject, the camera with smaller sensor would produce a shallower depth of field.
+If you have a full sensor camera and a crop sensor camera (APS-C camera with a smaller sensor) and take a shot on each using the same lens at the same aperture setting and at the same distance to the subject, the camera with a smaller sensor would produce a shallower depth of field.

 Getting the equivalent field of view

-The focal length of the lens on the full-frame camera has to be the crop factor of 1.6 (or 1.5 on non-Canon cameras) multiplied by the focal length of the lens on the crop sensor camera.
+The focal length of the lens on the full-frame camera must be the crop factor of 1.6 (or 1.5 on non-Canon cameras) multiplied by the focal length of the lens on the crop sensor camera.
 If we are using a Canon 80D (a crop sensor camera) with a 50mm lens then the equivalent lens for our full-frame camera, say a Canon EOS R, would be an 80mm lens.

 With both cameras now producing an equivalent field of view, does the smaller sensor still have a smaller depth of field?